Blasman/mIRC-Twitch-Scripts/README.md

 # Updates

 __**February 28, 2017**__: Most scripts have been updated on this GitHub to work with the new AnkhBot update and BlasBot.mrc script.
-Please be sure to update all of the scripts from this GitHub that you are using that have recently been updated, as well as to [grab the newest version of AnkhBot](http://marcinswierzowski.com/Gallery/Projects/AnkhBotR2/) from the AnkhBot website!
+Please be sure to [update all required scripts](https://github.com/Blasman/mIRC-Twitch-Scripts/blob/master/README.md#updating-scripts) from this GitHub, as well as any of the optional scripts that you are using if they have been updated, as well as to [grab the newest version of AnkhBot](http://marcinswierzowski.com/Gallery/Projects/AnkhBotR2/) from the AnkhBot website!

 __**December 10, 2016**__: The **ankhbot.mrc** script has been removed from the GitHub and has been replaced with **BlasBot.mrc**.
 A "version check" has been added to this file.
 Updates that I perform to other scripts will now check to see if the user is running a high enough version of BlasBot.mrc.
 The reason for this is that far too many people were ignoring the "PLEASE MAKE SURE YOU HAVE THE LATEST VERSION OF ANKHBOT.MRC" on the [WIKI](https://github.com/Blasman/mIRC-Twitch-Scripts/wiki/Script-Documentation) documentation and asking me why their scripts were not working.
 This should resolve that issue.
 Installing BlasBot.mrc should automatically unload your old ankhbot.mrc.
 You will have to answer the three basic questions again (twitch name, ankhbot database directory, currency name) when installing BlasBot.mrc.
 Ideally, you should "order" this script in mIRC after the first four that you have installed from the directions below on this GitHub `ALT-R > File > Order`, although this is not required.